WNSC-FM: Jazz and talk

 However, on July 1, 2008, it joined ETV Radio's NPR news network.
-SCETV president Moss Bresnahan told The Charlotte Observer that SCETV didn't want to deny people on the South Carolina side of the Charlotte market access to SCETV's growing slate of local programming.
+SCETV president Moss Bresnahan told The Charlotte Observer that SCETV did not want to deny people on the South Carolina side of the Charlotte market access to SCETV's growing slate of local programming.
 The move left the Charlotte market without a jazz station of its own.

 Penetration

 WNSC is one of only two stations on the South Carolina side of the market (the other being WOSF, which is licensed to Gaffney) that penetrates Charlotte to any significant extent.
 Its 97,900-watt signal easily covers Charlotte itself, as well as Gaston and Union counties.
 However, it only provides fringe coverage to the northern part of the market (Concord, Lincolnton, Mooresville, etc.).
 Until the spring of 2011, it identified as "Rock Hill/Charlotte," making it the only ETV station to include a second city in its legal ID.
 This is despite the fact that sister station WLJK in Aiken also serves Augusta, Georgia.